hammywammy/oslira-docs/DEV_NOTES.md

 -add tutorial and users tutorial_completed
 -add favicon to every page
 -rework all footer pages css
+-change sidebar to use integrations not automation -fix all hrefs to use new system
+-create all devconsole files and get detailed with every nook and cranny for testing -build out all .yml files

 🟠 HOME ISSUES #HOME
--when the home page has an error a red line appears under the limited offer banner -home page needs to use dependency readiness or something to make it stop loading with no css and other things
+-when the home page has an error a red line appears under the limited offer banner -home page needs to use real anonymous analysis, put homehandlers in registry and integrate -analysis should show the same modal as dashboard

 🟡 AUTH ISSUES #AUTH